-Your first option is to do a simple Google search, or a site like Angie’s List.
+You have a few main options when you start looking for painting companies.
+The first is a simple Google search or a site like Angie’s List.
 These are good options to start, as they will give you a lot of feedback and let you find user reviews.

-2. Compare at least three painting companies
+2. Compare at least three painting companies.

 3. Critical Information to Find Out

 Licensing and Insurance

 A reputable painting company will have those documents in their possession, and they should be free to show them to you as proof of legal business operation.
 These documents protect the company and its workers when on site.
 They also protect you and your home.

 The prep work required will depend on the type of job.
 If it’s an exterior job, they should pressure wash the house to get all dirt off.
-If it’s interior, they should tape molding around the room and cover the floor and furniture with plastic or dropcloths to keep paint from splattering.
+If it’s interior, they should tape molding around the room and cover the floor and furniture with plastic or drop cloths to keep paint from splattering.

-d) Employee VS subcontractors
+Employee vs. subcontractors

 If they use contractors, confirm the company’s insurance covers them.
 Remember, they’re working for YOU.
 You call the shots- and if their bases aren’t covered, you should consider hiring someone else.

 Seek clarification on the start and completion dates.
 Find out if there are any specific obligations you are responsible for.
-If you delay on executing your responsibilities, you might interfere with the completion dates.
+If you delay executing your responsibilities, you might interfere with the completion dates.

 Find out from the company representative how much the painting task will cost you.
 The lowest quote should not be the only or the first consideration.
 A rental property painting project needs a skilled, experienced company to undertake the task.

-4. Gauge How knowledgeable the company is
+4. Gauge how knowledgeable the company is.

 Knowing how to hire a painting company for rental property means knowing what to listen for when you talk to the contractor.

 The company should also be knowledgeable about the latest painting techniques and products.
-It should suggest finishes and colors of the latest trends.
-Experience matters.
+It should suggest finishes and colors of the latest trends—experience matters.

-5. Call the References
+5. Call the references.

-6. Get the formal estimate
+6. Get the formal estimate.